Arthur Scargill: National Union of Mineworkers

 Scargill was a leader of the unofficial strike in 1969, which began in Yorkshire and spread across the country.
 He had challenged Sam Bullough, the President of the Yorkshire area NUM, to act on the working hours of surface workers, given that the union's conference had passed a resolution that their hours be shortened the previous year.
 When Bullough (unwell at the time) attempted to rule Scargill as "out of order", he was voted out by the area's delegates and a strike was declared across Yorkshire on the issue.
 Scargill saw this strike as a turning point in the union's attitude to militancy.

 His major innovation was organising "flying pickets" involving hundreds or thousands of committed strikers who could be bussed to critical strike points to shut down a target.
 He gained fame for using the tactic to win the Battle of Saltley Gate in 1972, and made it his main tactical device in the 1984 strike.
-By 1984 however the police were ready and neutralized the tactic with superior force.
+By 1984 however the police were ready and neutralised the tactic with superior force.

 In 1973, Scargill was elected to the full-time post of compensation agent in the Yorkshire NUM.
 (The Yorkshire Left had already decided to stand him as their candidate even before the strike.)
 Scargill won widespread applause for his response to the disaster at Lofthouse Colliery in Outwood, West Yorkshire, at which he accompanied the rescue teams underground and was on site for six days with the relatives of the seven deceased.
 At the subsequent enquiry, he used notebooks of underground working from the 19th century, retrieved from the Institute of Geological Sciences in Leeds, to argue that the National Coal Board could have prevented the disaster had they acted on the information available.
 This performance strengthened his popularity with the Yorkshire miners.

 A few months later, the president of the Yorkshire NUM died unexpectedly, and Scargill won the election for his replacement; the two posts were then combined and he held them until 1981.
 During this time, he earned the esteem of significant sections of the left and the British working class, who saw him as honest, hard-working and genuinely concerned with their welfare, and he was also respected for improving the administration of the compensation agent's post.
 In 1974, he was instrumental in organising the miners' strike that led Prime Minister Edward Heath to call a February general election.